 ⚽ England: Perfect Silence (D.I.
 Callanach, #4) by Helen Fields

-Blurb It: When silence falls, who will hear their screams?
+Back of the Book: When silence falls, who will hear their screams?

 The body of a young girl is found dumped on the roadside on the outskirts of Edinburgh.
 When pathologists examine the remains, they make a gruesome discovery: the silhouette of a doll carved in the victim’s skin.
 And when a macabre ragdoll is found nestled beside an abandoned baby, DI Luc Callanch learns the killer’s horrifying game plan – cutting out dolls from the flesh of his victims.